kshedden/case_studies/methods/distributions.md

 ## Extremes, heavy-tailed distributions, and tail parameter estimation

-Many important research questions involve the frequency of "extreme" events, for example major earthquakes, large movements in financial markets, people with extremely long lifespans, or extreme rainfall events.
+Many important research questions involve the frequency of "extreme" events, for example major earthquakes, large movements in financial markets, extremely long human lifespans, or extreme rainfall events.
 The study of extremes naturally leads us to focus on the right tail of a probability distribution.
 In some cases the extremes of interest may involve the left tail, but in that case we can flip the distribution, so by convention, methods for studying extremes focus on the right tail.

+The *complementary cdf* (ccdf), also known as the *survival function*, is the right tail probability $P(X > t)$, viewed as a function of $t \in {\mathbb R}^+$.
-The tail parameter of a random variable $X$ describes how rapidly the tail probability $P(X > t)$ (the complementary CDF, CCDF, or *survival function*) converges to zero as $t$ grows.
+To understand the frequency of extreme (large) values, we should consider how rapidly the tail probability converges to zero as $t$ increases.
 In many familiar distributions, the tails are *exponential*  meaning that $P(X > t) = L(t)\cdot \exp(-t/\mu)$, where
 $L(t)$ is a [slowly varying function](https://en.wikipedia.org/wiki/Slowly_varying_function)
 and $\mu$ is a scale parameter.
 For our purposes, we can treat $L(t)$ as a constant, so having exponential tails implies that $P(L > t) \propto \exp(-t/\mu)$.

 In a [heavy tailed distribution](https://en.wikipedia.org/wiki/Heavy-tailed_distribution), the tail probabilities do not shrink exponentially fast, which means that for all $k > 0$,